foxglove/docs/docs/12-on-device-agents/2-manage-data.md

 Start processing data with your Foxglove On-Device Agent.

 All recordings should be placed in a directory identified by the `--storage-root` flag given to the binary.
+Subdirectories within this storage root are allowed.

 ### Watch mode